Fashionable Job Interview Outfits for Women

 Act the part, too: Practice makes perfect, so they say.
-Review this guide to interview questions and answers, so you know what to expect, and how to respond to even the toughest questions.
+Review the interview questions and answers you can expect, and know how to respond to even the toughest questions.

 Vary Colors and Styles

 An easy way to update your interview attire is to look for a basic piece with an unexpected touch.
 It is a good example: you might layer a mandarin-collar button-down under a sweater lapel-less blazer, then wear a subtle skirt on the bottom.